Monday, December 30, 2024

 All port tack with a southerly wind

-Most of the other sailboat were to our port side ahead and they were all bigger and thus faster.
+Most of the other sailboats were ahead of us on our port side, and they were all bigger and thus faster.

 First time out of view of land

-The last 40 minutes we turned off the motor because we could.
+For the last 40 minutes, we turned off the motor because we could.

-I cleared immigration and customs and got out fishing license.
-The click 2 clear was troublesome - especially on the iPad but it worked.
-But I never got my drone license which I had paid for and had the receipt.
+I cleared immigration and customs, and then got my fishing license.
+The "click to clear" feature was troublesome, especially on the iPad, but it worked.
+However, I never received my drone license, despite having paid for it and having the receipt.

-Next morning we walked the entire North Bimini from the marina to the south cut and north to the Hilton resort.
+The next morning, we walked the entire North Bimini, from the marina to the south cut and north to the Hilton resort.

-We picked up a loaf of Coconut bread at Nate’s for $10.
-Don’t know if that was expensive or not but I fulfilled the ritual.
+We picked up a loaf of Coconut bread at Nate's for $10.
+I'm not sure if it was expensive, but I fulfilled the ritual.

-Chiheb wanted to go to the New Year’s party at the resort and I wasn’t interested.
-The Eventbrite site said it was sold out anyways.
+Chiheb wanted to go to the New Year's party at the resort, and I wasn't interested.
+The Eventbrite site said it was sold out anyway.

-We got back to the mariana I went for a swim, tried to fly my drone but we were in restricted air space.
+We got back to the Mariana Islands.
+I went for a swim and tried to fly my drone, but we were in restricted airspace.

 I noted the bilge pump ran about 8 times and realized I had to tighten the shaft packing again.
 Chiheb was at the marina using the final wifi.

-I decided to anchor just north of the marina instead of going further north and I got us deeply stuck in the mud.
-A local worker on a wreck came and towed us out and suggested a place near the shore and it was tight.
+I decided to anchor just north of the marina instead of going further north, and we got stuck in the mud.
+A local worker on a wreck came and towed us out, suggesting a place near the shore, but it was tight.

-I had never intended to use less than 50 foot of chain and Chiheb argued that I had too much scope.
-I took my time before agreeing to less scope and used a line to make a snubber with a bowline.
+I had never intended to use less than 50 feet of chain, and Chiheb argued that I had too much scope.
+I took my time before agreeing to a smaller scope and used a line to make a snubber with a bowline.

-It was only then I realized how clear the water was that I could see the whole chain and where the anchor was.
+It was only then that I realized how clear the water was, allowing me to see the whole chain and where the anchor was.
 Spectacular!

 Friday, December 27, 2024